 Before polishing, the car must be washed and thoroughly dried.
 Then follow the instructions for using polishing agents.

-Insect removal
+Insect Removal

 Care of parts made of artificial materials